maksim-skoblilov/Tech-Task/README.md

 ### 3. Remove Container

-Remove a Docker container from the host by name or ID
+Remove a Docker container from the host by name or ID.

 ```bash
 remove-container <containerIdentifier>